wazuh/wazuh-documentation/source/installing-splunk/splunk-basic.rst

 3. Configure ``inputs.conf`` and ``indexes.conf``

  Splunk needs the `indexes.conf` file to create Wazuh indexes and the `inputs.conf` file to listen to forwarded data on port 9997.
-To create these file please execute the following commands:
+To create these files please execute the following commands:

  a) Create ``indexes.conf``: